the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 #### Use Domain repositories/directories (DOMREP)
 Almost all Research software is developed within a specific scientific domain.
 Some software may be able to cross boundaries, but the majority will have a home domain, with which it needs to be able to interact.
+Especially for data-driven research having software that is able to use existing sets and repositories is a valuable part.
 The RSE should be able to interact with the repositories of this specific domain.

 #### Outside Party interaction (USERS)
 While in a traditional SE context you might get away with not interacting with people outside your project.
 But in a research context this will certainly be the case and involves users, other developers,  upto funders.
+Additionally, this is oftentimes a two-way interaction with RSEs in a specific domain learning new findings, techniques, algorithms, etc. to be able to implement software that is up-to-date with the body of knowledge of that domain.

 #### Team Skills
 #### Teaching (TEACH)